nnngrach/AnyGIS_maps/Web/Html/Osmand_en.md

 It's no secret that the basic set of cards with which the application is supplied is often not enough.
 However, it is possible to add additional maps yourself.
-Here you will find two sets of [raster][07] maps:
+Here you will find two sets of [raster][07] online-maps:

 ### Basic set
 A great option for beginners.
 If you still not sure what cards you should upload in the navigation app, you'll start with this collection.
 Here is a minimum set of the most necessary, in my opinion, cards.
 This set is suitable not only to get acquainted with the different types of maps that can be installed in the application, but also quite cope with most everyday tasks.